mcvm-launcher/mcvm/docs/docs/plugins/development/protocol.md

 3. The argument to the hook

 ## Output
 This section is not applicable if using a hook that takes over, such as the `subcommand` hook.
-For most hooks, output is read line-by-line, with each line being a JSON item of one of the following types. *However*, it is also base64-encoded by default to prevent special characters like line breaks in strings from ruining the output.
+For most hooks, output is read line-by-line, with each line starting with the delimiter `%_` to separate output commands from stray prints.
+Following this delimiter, each line must then have a JSON item of one of the following types. *However*, this JSON is also base64-encoded by default to prevent special characters like line breaks in strings from ruining the output.
 If you do not wish to have this behavior, `raw_transfer` can be enabled in the plugin manifest.
 Remember to not pretty-print your JSON and keep it in one line to prevent errors.

 - `text`: Displays text to the output
 ```